 Par excellence, nature opposes any means of control.
 And that includes arranging elements.
 We need to move around in order to organise chaos and transform nature into the beautiful composition that’s in our mind.
 Understanding nature – and being drawn to exploring all the contextual elements that make up these huge canvases – is a basic skill for capturing it in a storytelling fashion.

 Landscape photography is way more than recording the world in such a beautiful way that will trigger aesthetic experiences in the viewing audiences.
 Which is by itself a huge goal to be honest.
 No, landscapes don’t stop there, they end up building a relationship with the photographer, hence the moody colors that you can see in these photographs.
 Every single shot turns out to be unique and unexpected.
 And that is nothing but the best humbling experience I can recommend to any explorer.

 We don’t own landscapes, they express themselves as they please and we are just drooling voyeurs thinking about slightly expected results.
 But, in the end, nature is the author of these photographs.
 The most poetic thing about this experience is that even when surrounded by other photographers, no landscape will look equal, we all end up having a unique piece of art in our hands.
 In this is something worth sharing.

 Photography is limited and can’t express all the wonders of exploring nature; but it is a great way of showing others our world and why it matters to keep it safe from our own hand.
 If we don’t start taking serious action about taking care of our planet, these images will be the only witnesses we will leave for future generations to come about how graceful our planet was.

-A amended version of this article has been published in the Fuji X Passion Photography Magazine December 2019 issue.
+A 2×2 portfolio has been published in the On Landscape Photography Magazine in the June 2020 issue.